aosabook/500lines/web-server/chapter.md

 # A Simple Web Server

-The web has changed society in countless ways over the last two decades.
+The web has changed society in countless ways over the last two decades, but its core has changed very little.
-Remarkably,
-though,
-its core has changed very little.
-Most systems still follow the rules that Tim Berners-Lee laid out a quarter of a century ago;
+Most systems still follow the rules that Tim Berners-Lee laid out a quarter of a century ago.
-in particular,
+In particular,
 most web servers still handle the same kinds of messages they did then, in the same way.

 This chapter will explore how they do that.
 At the same time,
-it will explore how developers can create software systems that don't need to be recompiled, much less rewritten, in order to add new capabilities.
+it will explore how developers can create software systems that don't need to be rewritten in order to add new features.

 ## Background

 Pretty much every program on the web runs on a family of communication standards called Internet Protocol (IP).
-The particular member of that family which concerns us is the Transmission Control Protocol (TCP/IP), which makes communication between computers looks like reading and writing files.
+The member of that family which concerns us is the Transmission Control Protocol (TCP/IP), which makes communication between computers looks like reading and writing files.

 Programs using IP communicate through sockets.